ebenagati/Portfolio/Wrapped in Mystery: Why Drake Always Makes the Cut/README.md

 | K-Trap       | clickrow     | 728              |
 | Kanye West   | clickrow     | 681              |

-Filtering for only intentional plays showcases that Drake is still my top artist.
+The data demonstrates that when filtering for intentional listening, Drake is still my top artist which indicates that I have severely underestimated the amount of Drake I listen to.

 ## Limitations
-A limitation of my analysis is the songs in which Drake is featured on are not included within my analysis.
+A potential limitation of my analysis is the songs in which Drake is featured on are not included within my analysis.

 Currently within my dataset it is difficult to include songs in which an artist has been featured on due to the lack of standardisation across how featured artists are presented within each row of data.
-For example the song 'Sicko Mode' has Drake featured on, however this is not shown on the track name or artist, alternatively, the song 'Used to This (feat.
+For example the song 'Sicko Mode' has Drake featured on, however this is not shown on the track name field or artist field, alternatively, the song 'Used to This (feat.
 Drake)' clearly indicates that Drake is a feature here.

-Another example is 'Fountains (with Tems)' further shows this lack of standardisation as 'Feat' is not used, instead 'With' is used.
-Therefore the lack of clear rules for how features are indicated has caused some inaccuracy in our analysis however I do not believe this inaccuracy will change my conclusions.
+Another example is 'Fountains (with Tems)' further shows this lack of standardisation as 'Feat' is not used here , instead 'With' is used.
+Therefore the lack of clear rules for how features are indicated has caused some inaccuracy in my analysis however I do not believe this inaccuracy will change my conclusions.
-<br/><br/>

 Another limitation is not knowing Spotify's exact methodology when determining top artists.

-In the year 2022 where I approximated my Wrapped results based on Spotify's unconfirmed methodology, my analysis may be slightly results for that year may be slightly incorrect due to not following Spotify's exact methodology.
+In the year 2022 where I approximated my Wrapped results based on Spotify's unconfirmed methodology, my analysis may be slightly incorrect due to not following Spotify's exact methodology.
 In addition to this, if I knew Spotify's exact methodology, this would have allowed me to create a more robust counter metholodology when devising my methodology.

 ## Extension
 Through undertaking this project, I had a few thoughts of some other interesting questions I'd like answered regarding my Spotify Data.